|

 In the FIA World Cup overall rankings, ML 430 driver Jean-Pierre Strugo came

-fifth in a field numbering well over 100 drivers, many using highly
+fifth in a field numbering well over 100 drivers, but many using custom

 In 2002, the MLs win for the third time!